-- 3 The main objective is to provide guidance to registrants on sediment toxicity testing and - 4 to allow registrants to develop an Integrated Testing Strategy (ITS) for sediment - 5 toxicity. - 6 The aim of sediment toxicity tests is to find out at which concentrations a substance - 7 adsorbed or bound to sediment exhibit toxic effects to benthic organisms.
+- 3 The main objective is to provide guidance to registrants on sediment toxicity testing and - 4 to allow registrants to develop an Integrated Testing Strategy (ITS) for sediment toxicity - 5 (defined in details in section 7.8.14). - 6 The aim of sediment toxicity tests is to find out at which concentrations a substance - 7 adsorbed or bound to sediment exhibit toxic effects to benthic organisms.
 Special - 8 attention should be given to the pathways by which the test organisms are exposed to - 9 the substance.
-In particular spiking methodology should be considered in detail and be - performed in the most realistic way possible (e.g. Diepens et al 2014b). - 11 The determination of the concentration-response relationship should lead to the - 12 identification of the No Observed Effects Concentration NOEC or EC10 from long-term - tests or median lethal concentration LC50 from acute tests.
-This NOEC/EC10 or LC50 is - 14 subsequently used for deriving a Predicted No Effect Concentration for the sediment - 15 (PNECsediment).
-This PNECsediment is compared with the Predicted Environmental - 16 Concentration in the sediment (PECsediment) to decide whether there is a risk to sediment - 17 organisms from the exposure of the substance.
+In particular spiking methodology should be considered in detail and be - performed in the most realistic way possible (e.g. Brumbaugh et al. 2013). - 11 The determination of the concentration-response relationship should lead to the - 12 identification of the No Observed Effects Concentration NOEC or EC10 from long-term - 13 tests (or median lethal concentration LC50 from acute tests in some cases).
+This - NOEC/EC10 (or LC50) is subsequently used for deriving a Predicted No Effect - 15 Concentration for the sediment (PNEC{sediment}).
+In general, EC10 values are preferred as - these are statistically derived from the entire dataset, and less dependent on test design - 17 considerations than the NOEC.
+The use of acute studies is not recommended and - preference should be given to the use of chronic data.
+This PNEC{sediment} is compared with - 19 the Predicted Environmental Concentration in the sediment (PEC{sediment}) to decide - 20 whether there is a risk to sediment organisms from the exposure to the substance (see - 21 Part E of the Guidance on IR&CSA on risk characterisation).

-R.7.8.8 Information requirements for toxicity to sediment organisms
+22 R.7.8.8 Information requirements for toxicity to sediment organisms

-- 19 The information requirements for sediment toxicity are described by REACH Annexes VII - 20 to XI, that specify the information that shall be submitted for registration and evaluation - 21 purposes.
+- 23 The information requirements for sediment toxicity are described by REACH Annexes VII - 24 to XI, that specify the information that shall be submitted for registration and evaluation - 25 purposes.